How will classes be offered in the fall and spring semesters?

 If Mines is forced to close, will residents in Mines Park (and/or the other residence halls) be allowed to stay?

 The residence halls may have to close if directed by the state or county.
 If no directive is given and classes move online, residential areas will remain open so long as we are able to keep them open.

-Will Mines Market and Periodic Table be open?
+Is Mines Market and Periodic Table open?